-Provide an annual update to the contingency plan completed in accordance with NIST 800-34, "Contingency Planning Guide for Federal Information Systems", and GSA IT Security Procedural Guide 06-29: Contingency Planning."
+Provide an annual update to the contingency plan completed in accordance with NIST 800-34, "Contingency Planning Guide for Federal Information Systems," and GSA IT Security Procedural Guide 06-29: Contingency Planning (CP).

 c.
-Business Impact Analysis (as an appendix or attachment to the Contingency Plan) Reference: NIST 800-53 control CP-2 Provide an annual update to the business impact analysis completed in accordance with NIST 800-34, "Contingency Planning Guide for Federal Information Systems", and GSA IT Security Procedural Guide 06-29: Contingency
+Business Impact Analysis (as an appendix or attachment to the Contingency Plan)

+Provide an annual update to the business impact analysis completed in accordance with NIST 800-34, "Contingency Planning Guide for Federal Information Systems", and GSA IT Security Procedural Guide 06-29: Contingency Planning (CP).